saukhyatelge/saukhyatelge.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I am Saukhya Telge, a third-year undergraduate at [Mechanical department of IIT Bombay](https://www.me.iitb.ac.in/).
-I am pursuing a minor degree in Aerospace Engineering at the [Aerospace department of IIT Bombay](https://www.aero.iitb.ac.in/home/)
+I am pursuing a minor degree in Aerospace Engineering at the [Aerospace department of IIT Bombay](https://www.aero.iitb.ac.in/home/) My interests lie in Space technology, Thermal and Fluid engineering and control systems.
+In my free time, I like to come up with engineering solutions to small problems that do not really need solving, such as making an app-based door lock.
+I love to learn about how the world around us works; from physical phenomena to engineering marvels.

 A data-driven personal website
 ======